hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/02b-Multimedia.md

 The `autoplay` attribute is not recommended if your Web site targets mobile applications, as it may consume bandwidth even if the user is not interested in watching the proposed video.
 If you target mobile devices, we recommend using `preload=none` as well, as the default value for this attribute is `auto`.

-__Best practice__: do not use autoplay and add preload="none" if you target mobile devices or if you have multiple audio/video on the same page.
+__<mark style="color: black; background-color: lightpink;">Best practice</mark>__: do not use autoplay and add preload="none" if you target mobile devices or if you have multiple audio/video on the same page.
 For example, this page contains many audio elements and it does not make sense to have them preload or autoplay.

 __About the poster attribute__